Unchained Ranger

 Terrain Infusion: The ranger gains Planar Infusion as a bonus feat.
 At minimum 7th level, he can select this talent again to gain Improved Planar Infusion as a bonus feat, and at minimum 13th level, he can select this talent again to gain Greater Planar Infusion as a bonus feat.
 The ranger gains the benefits of these bonus feats only for the corresponding plane or demiplane selected as his favored terrain (not as his hunting ground), and only if he has in some way met the prerequisite for gaining a planar infusion feat for that plane.
 If the ranger selects a different plane or demiplane as his favored terrain in place of the previous choice, he likewise selects that plane or demiplane to gain the benefits of these planar infusion feats, and loses any previous benefits of these feats.
 If the ranger casts spells, any spell-like abilities gained from these bonus feats use his caster level and spellcasting ability score (Wisdom for most rangers) to determine their effects; additionally, add Bestow Planar Infusion I to the ranger’s spell list as a 1st-level spell, Bestow Planar Infusion II to the ranger’s spell list as a 2nd-level spell, and Bestow Planar Infusion III to the ranger’s spell list as a 4th-level spell.
 The ranger must have a favored terrain to select this talent.

 Terrain Mastery*: The ranger selects one terrain mastery from the horizon walker prestige class and gains its benefits, using his ranger level as his effective horizon walker level.
-The ranger must have a favored terrain to select this talent.
+The ranger must have the favored terrain ability to select this talent.

 Terrain Supremacy: The ranger gains the benefits of the terrain mastery and terrain dominance of the terrain designated as his hunting ground, in addition to any permanent favored terrain he has chosen using Dedicated Geographer.
 He can only use this ability within a locale that he has visited previously.
 If more than one terrain applies for the locale in which the ranger uses this talent, he must decide which terrain’s benefits apply, and this decision cannot be changed for the day.
 The ranger must be at least 19th level and have the terrain dominance talent to select this talent.